 Samplers are hand embroidery patterns featuring a variety of embroidery stitches or motifs, borders or letters of the alphabet.
 Sometimes they're very traditional, other times they're modern.
 Some samplers create an image that incorporates many stitches, while others are much more freeform.
-This list gives you links to some of the free sampler patterns on this site, as well as from a few other sites.
+This list gives you links to free sampler patterns to practice your embroidery.

-The Stitch Up shares this pattern without specific stitch instructions, but you'll see opportunity to use back stitch, chain stitch, satin stitch, french knots, buttonhole wheels (made with blanket stitch) and more.
-Get creative as you make this mod sampler!
+The Stitch Up shares this pattern without specific stitch instructions, but you'll see opportunities to use back stitch, chain stitch, satin stitch, french knots, buttonhole wheels (made with a blanket stitch) and more.
+Get creative as you make this mod sampler.

-This free sampler looks like a vegetable garden, but it's really an opportunity learn or practice 11 different embroidery stitches!
+This free sampler looks like a vegetable garden, but it's really an opportunity to learn or practice 11 different embroidery stitches.
 Each row uses one or more stitches to create a vegetable.